Before covering company liquidation in Chile, it’s worth highlighting why you may have entered the market in the first place.

 - f) All this with your liquidation report

-If one of your creditors against you initiates the proceedings, this is considered a forced liquidation.
+A forced liquidation occurs when one of your own creditors initiates the proceedings..
 The creditor must bring an action for forced liquidation before a civil court, on one of the following grounds:

 - a) if you cannot pay your obligations to the applicant creditor

-- b) If there are two or more expired operational securities, from different bonds, and at least two executions have been initiated against your company, and you have not submitted sufficient assets within four days of the respective requirements.
+- b) If your company has not submitted sufficient assets within four days of the respective requirements, and there are two or more expired operational securities from different bonds, and at least two executions have been initiated against it.

 Debtors can arrange the following agreements with their creditors: